ZephyrCodesStuff/clans-rs/README.md

 However,
 - You **must** include the original license in any redistribution.
 - You **must** disclose the source code of any modified versions of this project.
-## Used by

-This project is used by the [Destination Home](https://github.com/DestinationHome) team — a revival project for the PlayStation® 3 game "PlayStation Home".

 ## Contributing